ManishaMatta/BarrenLandAnalysis/README.md

 **BFS Algorithm Optimization**
 - **Multi-threading/Multiprocessing**: Implement multi-threading or multiprocessing to parallelize BFS traversal, particularly beneficial for large grids.
 - **Chunk Processing**: Divide the grid into smaller chunks and process them concurrently, merging results afterward.
-- **Priority Queue**: Utilize a priority queue to prioritize cells based on specific heuristics, such as proximity to barren land."
+- **Priority Queue**: Utilize a priority queue to prioritize cells based on specific heuristics, such as proximity to barren land.